DualSPHysics/DesignSPHysics/README.md

 ![Screenshot](http://design.sphysics.org/img/github-shot-31072018.png)

 ## Description
-DesignSPHysics enables the user to create cases with solids and fluids and exports it to a DualSPHysics compatbile format.
+DesignSPHysics enables the user to create cases with solids and fluids and exports it to a DualSPHysics compatible format.
 In addition, it does the hard work for the user, generating the case automatically, simulating, and post-processing, all inside FreeCAD.

 It includes support for pre-processing with GenCase, simulation with DualSPHysics and post-processign with several tools of the DualSPHysics package.